dtzxporter/DTZxPorterLanding/_tools/henri.md

 - 1.03 - Support for all main character animations.
 - 1.04 - Support for exporting hair.
 Update program library for improved sRGB image support.
 - 1.05 - Support for albedo/specular scale/bias.
 Reverted sRGB image change which was incorrect.
+- 1.06 - Update program library for improved preview rendering and loading indicator.